Connecting to eduroam on macOS

 - In the Username field enter YourNetID@northwestern.edu (i.e., if your NetID is abc123, then you would enter: email@example.com), enter your NetID password, and check the Remember this network box.

 - If the Issued by field shows "InCommon Server CA", check the Always trust these certificates check box, then click Continue.
-Note: Certificate name may contain syntax "netauth1" or "netauth2".
+Note: Certificate name is "netauth2".

 - The Certificate Trust Settings window will appear.
 You will need to enter your computer username and password.
 Then select Update Settings